College, University, and School Law

 Judith R. Sizer, the former Senior Vice President and General Counsel of Brandeis University, joined Rose, Chinitz & Rose in February, 2014.
 Judy has chaired the Boston Bar Association College and University Law Section, is a member of the National Association of College and University Attorneys, and has spoken on education issues at conferences sponsored by NACUA, Massachusetts Continuing Legal Education, the Boston Bar Association, and the Massachusetts Attorney General’s Conference for Board Members.
 She has served on the Massachusetts Attorney General’s Advisory Committee on Public Charities and on a BBA Task Force on Chapter 180, the Massachusetts charitable corporations statute.

-Rose, Chinitz & Rose represents colleges and universities, as well as independent schools and other academic institutions, in a wide variety of matters including tenure denial and tenure revocation, student discipline and disability, employment law, commercial litigation and defense of governmental investigations and prosecutions.
-In recent years, we have represented and defended Bentley College, Boston College, Boston University, Brandeis University, Emerson College, Hampshire College, Harvard University, Massachusetts Institute of Technology, New England School of Acupuncture, New York University, Noble and Greenough School, Princeton University, Pine Manor College, Regis College, Rivers School, Tufts University, the University of Pennsylvania, Western New England College and the America East Conference.
+Rose, Chinitz & Rose represents colleges and universities, as well as independent schools and other academic and charitable organizations, in a wide variety of matters including tenure denial and tenure revocation, student discipline and disability, employment law, internal investigations, commercial litigation and defense of governmental investigations and prosecutions.
+The firm is recognized as one of the Best Law Firms for Education Law by U.S. News & World Report.
+Rose, Chinitz & Rose has represented and defended Andover Newton Theological School, Bentley College, Boston College, Boston University, Brandeis University, Cambridge College, College of the Holy Cross, Emerson College, Hampshire College, Forsyth Institute, Harvard University, Lesley University, Massachusetts Institute of Technology, New England School of Acupuncture, New York University, Noble and Greenough School, Princeton University, Pine Manor College, Regis College, Rivers School, Tufts University, the University of Pennsylvania, Western New England College, Williams College and the America East Conference.
 We have also represented college and university presidents, trustees, deans, provosts, department chairs, tenure committees, and other faculty members in their administrative and academic roles.

-With the arrival of Judy Sizer, the firm can offer additional depth and experience in numerous areas, including advice and counsel on Board issues (governance, bylaws, state law compliance), fundraising and development (gift agreements, endowment restrictions, AGO inquiries), legal, compliance and risk management reviews and audits, contract and policy review, training, museum collections and other academic and administrative concerns.
+With the arrival of Judy Sizer, the firm can offer additional depth and experience in numerous areas, including general higher education advice, advice and counsel on Board issues (governance, bylaws, state law compliance), endowments, fundraising and development (gift agreements, endowment restrictions, AGO inquiries), legal, compliance and risk management reviews and audits, contract and policy review, training, museum collections and other academic and administrative concerns.
+Judy currently serves as the part-time General Counsel of a local private college.

 Alan Rose, assisted by his colleagues at our firm, has had the following experiences, among others: